nicholaswile/Ollama-Vision-Setup/README.md

 You may extract specified fields from the response, such as the message content:

-`This image appears to be a drawing of a female anime character.
+`'This image appears to be a drawing of a female anime character.
 The character has brown hair with reddish highlights, and large blue earrings with black centers.
 She is wearing a pink hooded top and a black choker around her neck.
 Her eyebrows are furrowed, giving the impression that she may be upset or angry.'`

 ## Resources
 #### Ollama